Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, we're on track.

-Yesterday, ladies and gentlemen, in a wide-ranging monologue, largely ad-libbed, as most of mine are, I offered a suspicion that this whole business of Barack Obama's prayer at the Western Wall in Jerusalem was a ruse.
+Yesterday, ladies and gentlemen, in a wide-ranging monologue, largely ad-libbed, as most of mine are, I offered a suspicion that this whole business of Barack Obama's prayer at the Western Wall in Jerusalem was a ruse, that the campaign intended for that prayer to be found and to make public.

 Mariv, second most popular newspaper in Israel, was roundly criticized for publishing the note that Obama left in the Western Wall, but now a Mariv spokesperson says that publication of the note was pre-approved for international publication by the campaign, leading to the conclusion that the private prayer was intentionally leaked for public consumption.

-And the Marie newspapers, well, we're standing by it to a certain extent.
+Now, the Obama campaign's denying this, and the Mariv newspapers, well, they're standing by it to a certain extent.

 The truth of this is not factually known, but instinctively we know what the truth is.